metomi/rose/sphinx/glossary.rst

    job submission number
       Cylc may run multiple :term:`jobs <job>` per :term:`task` (e.g. if the task failed and was re-tried).
-Each time cylc runs a :term:`job` it is assigned a submission number.
+Each time Cylc runs a :term:`job` it is assigned a submission number.
 The submission number starts at 1, incrementing with each submission.